Work

 For example, you can be absent from work if your child is ill and must see a doctor.
 If you only need half a day off, you can take just half a day off, if your employer agrees.

 You’ve worked for the same employer for at least three consecutive months and are absent for any of these reasons?
 The first two days off are paid.
-The other days are at your own expense.
+However, these days will not be paid if you have already taken two sick days in the same year.

 You are also entitled to take this leave of 104 weeks in order to care for your minor child who was seriously injured as a result of a crime and can no longer do regular activities.